MicrosoftDocs/appcenter-docs/docs/sdk/other-apis/apple.md

 ```

 > [!NOTE]
-> This method must only be used after `MSAppCenter` has been started, it will always return `false` before start.
+> This method must only be used after `MSAppCenter` has been started, it will always return `NO` or `false` before start.

 ## Check App Center SDK version at runtime